erhanjaved/credit_card_default/README.md

 ## Acknowledgments

 We would like to express our sincere gratitude to the instructors and teaching assistants of **CPSC 330: Applied Machine Learning** at the University of British Columbia.
 Their guidance, support, and insightful lectures provided us with a strong foundation in machine learning concepts and practical skills.
+This analysis was adapted from a open-ended homework assignment.

 Special thanks for designing thought-provoking assignments like this one, which challenged us to apply our knowledge to real-world problems and enhance our critical thinking.
 The feedback and resources provided throughout the course were invaluable in deepening our understanding of the subject.